storyteller-aditya/hackathons/README.md

 ## Anatomy of a Solution
-- Each solution begins with a comment linking to the appropriate LeetCode problem statement and its description
+- Each solution begins with a comment linking to the appropriate LeetCode problem statement
 - Following that, the test cases are defined as a list of dictionaries, each one containing two keys - the "input" and the desired "output"
 - Finally, a ProblemSolver class inherits the Solver and defines the solve() method